 There is no doubt that the trio for C 248/5 is most closely modelled upon that from C 122.
 Both are in minor modes and are concerned with the presence of, and protection offered by, the Baby Jesus.
 Both make minimal use of the alto voice; in C 122 it is doubled by the upper strings (until the coda) whilst articulating a chorale, in C 248/5 it is the voice of the Soul reminding all that Jesus is already with us.

 The later movement is enlivened by a solo violin obbligato theme, beginning modestly enough but ranging over two and a half octaves as the revelation of His pervading presence becomes all-encompassing.
 The soprano and tenor engage in a dialogue of uncertainty, forever questioning—-when shall the time come?—-when shall His people be comforted?
 The long melismas on—-kömmt—- communicate the sense of waiting for His arrival.

 Interventions of the alto are spare but potent—-be still, in truth He is already with us.
 Note the skill with which Bach ensures that the command schweigt—-be silent—-is allowed to penetrate through the musical texture.
 If Bach did paraphrase this movement, he made a superb job of adapting it to its new text.

 Alto recitative and chorale.

-Despite the splendidly jovial opening chorus, it is the depth of the aria and trio that remain to haunt us.
-Bach did not ask for the recall of the chorus as he had done to end the third cantata; the joy of Christ's coming must now be moderated by an acceptance of our own limitations.
+Despite the splendidly jovial opening chorus, it is the profundity of the aria and trio that remains to haunt us.
+Bach did not ask for the recall of the chorus as he had done to end the third cantata; the joy of Christ’s coming must now be moderated by an acceptance of our own limitations.